krishnaadvaitsripada/UTEK2023_Team4/README.md

 _Note: This instruction document assumes a Windows OS.
 Commands may vary on your OS.
 Google your equivalent commands if you are using another OS_

-Type the commands
+Type the following commands to confirm you meet the requirements.
 ```
 python --version
 git --version
 ```
-To confirm you meet the requirements.
 If you do not, see https://python.org/ and https://git-scm.com/ for instructions for installation/upgrading.

-### Cloning the repo
+### Cloning the repository
 Open your computer's command prompt.
 Navigate to the directory you wish to clone the repo using the command, and clone the repo using the following lines
 ```